 microcom -p /dev/ttyUSB0 -s 38400

-From the USB-150 datasheet we are told to write “ASON” to enable ASCII mode, and then the measurements are shown in plain-text in the running terminal application.
+From the Compact-Line datasheet it can be seen that the ASCII string “ASON” send to the sensor will enable ASCII mode, and then the measurements are shown in plain-text in the running terminal application.

-In later posts we will demonstrate how to communicate with the ODS USB-150 sensor from scripting- and compiled languages.
+In later posts we will demonstrate how to communicate with the Compact-Line sensor from scripting- and compiled languages.